Submission Deadline: June 1, 2019

 - 3rd Place Trainee Abstract Award and 3rd Place Young Investigator Abstract Award: $500 each

-In addition to the Award stipend, recipients will be given the recognition of presenting their talk during the Trainee & Young Investigator Abstract Award Session and will receive a complimentary registration and an Award Plaque.
+In addition to the Award stipend, recipients will be given the recognition of presenting their talk during the Trainee & Young Investigator Abstract Award Session and will receive an Award Plaque.
 Award winners will also be invited to submit a manuscript for a special meeting Issue of Clinical and Experimental Metastasis, which will be dedicated to selected presentations from the Congress.

 Those wishing to apply for the Trainee or Young Investigator Awards MUST meet the following eligibility requirements: